-- 1. Maintain Curiosity
+- 1. Maintain curiosity

 - 2. Avoid blame

-- 3. Understand impact
+- 3. Understand Intention vs. impact

-4. Clearly communicating requests and commitments
+4. Communicating requests and commitment

 Maintaining curiosity - the shift from "!" to "?"

 Instead of asserting our opinion, get into the mode of being curious.

 Not only will this give you more data, but it will also give the other person the opportunity to express themselves and feel heard (as we talked about earlier, this brings down their resistance), which will automatically bring down the stress level.